8 Things You Should Know Before Leasing A New Car

 Advertised “lease specials” create the impression that lease prices are set by the manufacturer—as if they were promotional menu items from McDonalds or something.

-In truth, individual dealers determine the selling price of a car, who then apply the manufacturer’s lease program to arrive at the actual cost.
+In truth, individual dealers set the selling price, and then apply the manufacturer’s lease program to arrive at the actual cost.
 A manufacturer’s lease special simply assumes a particular selling price that they expect dealers to honor.
-The selling price can most certainly be negotiated.
+The selling price is absolutely negotiable.

 4. Watch Out For Marked Up Rates And Fees